acend/openshift-operations-training/content/en/docs/01/06_backup.md

 {{% /details %}}

-Since `etcd` is running on the masters, we need to make sure the cronjob pods creating the `etcd` snapshots are running on a master as well.
+Since `etcd` is running on the control plane nodes, we need to make sure the cronjob's pods that are creating the `etcd` snapshots are running on one as well.
 We can do this by annotating the namespace with the corresponding node selector:

 ```bash
 oc patch namespace training-infra-etcd-backup -p \